Jim Broadbent

 James Broadbent (born 24 May 1949) is an English actor.
-A graduate of the London Academy of Music and Dramatic Art in 1972, he came to prominence as a prolific character actor for his many roles in film and television.
-He's received various accolades including an Academy Award, two BAFTA Awards, and two Golden Globe Awards as well as nominations for two Primetime Emmy Awards and a Grammy Award.
+A graduate of the London Academy of Music and Dramatic Art in 1972, he came to prominence as a character actor for his many roles in film and television.
+He has received various accolades including an Academy Award, two BAFTA Awards, an International Emmy Award, and two Golden Globe Awards as well as nominations for two Primetime Emmy Awards and a Grammy Award.

-He received an Academy Award for his supporting role as John Bayley in the film Iris (2001).
-Broadbent won BAFTA Award for Best Actor in a Supporting Role for Moulin Rouge!
+Broadbent received an Academy Award for his supporting role as John Bayley in the film Iris (2001).
+Broadbent won the BAFTA Award for Best Actor in a Supporting Role for Moulin Rouge!
 (2001).
-His early film roles include in Terry Gilliam films Time Bandits (1981) and Brazil (1985) before a breakthrough role in Mike Leigh's Life Is Sweet (1990).
-Notable film roles include Bullets Over Broadway (1994), Topsy-Turvy (1999), Bridget Jones's Diary (2001), Gangs of New York (2002), Another Year (2010), The Iron Lady (2011), Cloud Atlas (2012) and Brooklyn (2015).
+His early film roles include the Terry Gilliam films Time Bandits (1981) and Brazil (1985) before a breakthrough role in Mike Leigh's Life Is Sweet (1990).
+Notable film roles include Bullets Over Broadway (1994), Topsy-Turvy (1999), Bridget Jones's Diary (2001), Gangs of New York (2002), Another Year (2010), The Iron Lady (2011), Le Week-End (2013), and Brooklyn (2015).

-He gained attention for playing Digory Kirke in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), and Horace Slughorn in the Harry Potter film series and for his roles in Indiana Jones and the Kingdom of the Crystal Skull (2008), and in the Paddington film series.
+Broadbent is also known for his roles in franchise films such as Horace Slughorn in the Harry Potter film series, Digory Kirke in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) and Samuel Gruber in the Paddington film series.
+He also acted in blockbuster and studio films such as The Borrowers (1997), Robots (2005), Hot Fuzz (2007), Indiana Jones and the Kingdom of the Crystal Skull (2008), Arthur Christmas (2011), and Cloud Atlas (2012).

-Broadbent's television roles include playing Roy Slater in the BBC sitcom Only Fools and Horses, Desmond Morton in the HBO / BBC film The Gathering Storm (2002), and Lord Longford in the Channel 4 film Longford (2006).
-He also gained attention for his role as Archmaester Ebrose in the seventh season of the HBO fantasy series Game of Thrones in 2017.
+Broadbent's television roles include playing Roy Slater in the BBC sitcom Only Fools and Horses, Desmond Morton in the HBO / BBC film The Gathering Storm (2002), and Lord Longford in the Channel 4 film Longford (2006), which won him a BAFTA Award for Best Actor.
+He portrayed Archmaester Ebrose in the seventh season of the HBO fantasy series Game of Thrones in 2017.
+He also acted in London Spy (2015), War & Peace (2016), King Lear (2018) and The Unlikely Pilgrimage of Harold Fry (2023).

-Early life
+Early life and education

-James Broadbent was born on 24 May 1949 in Holton cum Beckering, in Lincolnshire, the second son of Doreen "Dee" Broadbent (née Findlay), a sculptor and Roy Laverick Broadbent, an artist, sculptor, interior designer and furniture maker.
+James Broadbent was born on 24 May 1949, in Holton cum Beckering, Lincolnshire, the second son of Doreen "Dee" Findlay, a sculptor, and Roy Laverick Broadbent, an artist, sculptor, interior designer and furniture maker.
 Broadbent's parents were both amateur actors who co-founded the Holton Players acting troupe at Holton.
 The two have been described by the BBC as conscientious objectors who "worked the land" rather than participate in World War II.
 In Wickenby, a former Methodist Chapel was purchased in 1970 by Holton Players, who converted it into a 100-seat theatre, named Broadbent Theatre in memory of Roy Broadbent, who designed the conversion.

-Broadbent was educated at Leighton Park School, a Quaker school in Reading, and briefly attended art college before transferring to the London Academy of Music and Dramatic Art.
-He graduated in 1972.
+Broadbent was educated at Leighton Park School, a Quaker school in Reading, and briefly attended art college before transferring to the London Academy of Music and Dramatic Art, graduating in 1972.
 His early stage work included appearances as Patrick Barlow's assistant in the mock National Theatre of Brent.